1830 ABOLITION OF THE MORE JUDAICO (France)

 1837 January 1, GALILEE EARTHQUAKE (Eretz Israel)

-Registering approximately 6.5 (in today’s terms) killed an estimated two thousand Jews perished mainly in Safed and Tiberius .
+Registering approximately 6.5 (in today's terms) killed an estimated two thousand Jews perished mainly in Safed and Tiberius .
 Numerous monuments and archaeological sites were damaged.
 The Alsheich synagogue and the southern wall (containing the torah scrolls) of the Abuhav Synagogue were not affected.
-Many of the residents chose to resettle to Jerusalem and Hebron rather than rebuild.
-This led to the Jews becoming the largest ethnic population in Jerusalem before the end of the decade.rn
+This together with the attacks the following year (see 1838), led many of the residents chose to resettle to Jerusalem and Hebron rather than rebuild.
+This led to the Jews becoming the largest ethnic population in Jerusalem within a decade.

 1838 FIRST HEBREW PRIMER FOR CHILDREN (USA)